intel-lab-lkp/linux/Documentation/PCI/pcieaer-howto.rst

 AER Ratelimits
 -------------------------

-Error messages are ratelimited per device and error type.
-This prevents spammy devices from flooding the console.
+Errors, both at log and IRQ level, are ratelimited per device and error type.
+This prevents spammy devices from stalling execution.

 AER Statistics / Counters
 -------------------------